augustobecker/so_long_tester/README.md

 cd into so_long_tester

-make mandatory = launch mandatory tests.
+make m = launch mandatory tests.

 make [test_name] = launch only the specific test requested.